jenkinsci/nexus-platform-plugin/docs/overview.md

 Some old java libraries (e.g. stax-api) assume the only one class loader exists, retrieve it using `Thread.currentThread().getContextClassLoader()` and use it exclusively.

-That class loader corresponds to the second entry in the above hierarchy, and it has access only to the jenkins-core packages (bundled in _jenkins.war_), but it cannot access any of the plugins provided classes.
+That class loader corresponds to the Jenkins core entry in the above hierarchy, and it has access only to the jenkins-core packages (bundled in _jenkins.war_), but it cannot access any of the plugins provided classes.

 **Solution**: